Requirements Analysis in Project Management

 How ProjectManager Helps With Requirements Analysis

 To ensure that the requirements are addressed throughout the project, it’s recommended to make a plan for effective requirements management.
-There are different techniques that project managers use for developing a requirements management plan.
+Different techniques project managers use for developing a requirements management plan.
 For example, there’s the use of flowcharts, which allows for the flow of process to be visualized.
 This helps make the process easy to understand and can be shared with both technical and non-technical members of the team for communication purposes.

 Gantt Charts for Your Requirements Management Plan